NATA Syllabus 2026: Check Revised NATA Syllabus, Topics

 • Language Interpretation - Ability to correctly & logically generate the meaning of words, and sentences, and understand English grammar.

-• Design Sensitivity - Ability to observe record and analyze, people, space, products, and environment.
+• Design Sensitivity - Ability to observe record and analyse, people, space, products, and environment.
 Critical thinking, reasoning and ability to identify subtle communications.

 • Design Thinking - Ability to understand semantics, metaphors, problem identification and definition, and analysis of a given situation.

 • Numerical Ability - Basic Mathematics and its association with creative thinking.
-To unfold a space with use of geometry.
+To unfold a space using geometry.

 Q&A Icon